Project proof

 Questions

 Yes.
-It helps explain problem, design, implementation, limitations, and learnings clearly.
+It helps explain problem, design, implementation, limitations, and lessons clearly.

 No. It should improve explanation quality while keeping claims honest and reviewable.